 At the highest level, you can break down your emissions into two things: the activities your business controls (direct emissions) and activities that support your business operation but are outside your control (indirect emissions).
 Direct emissions include things like energy and fuel used in your buildings.
-Indirect emissions include all upstream and downstream activities—everything from employee commutes and the software you use to the emissions associated with getting a product to your customers and so much more.
+Indirect emissions include all upstream and downstream activities—everything from employee commutes and the software you use to the emissions associated with your supply chain and getting a product to your customers.
 Unless you own significant real estate, your indirect emissions, which are the most complex to identify and calculate, typically comprise the bulk of your emissions profile.

-Carbon—measured in metrics tons of carbon dioxide (MTCO2)—has become the standardized unit of measure for climate change-centric sustainability goals and targets.
-It’s not the only metric that matters, though—water consumption, waste, and other factors are also important.
+Carbon—measured in metrics tons of carbon dioxide (MT CO2)—has become the standardized unit of measure for climate change-centric sustainability goals and targets.
+It’s not the only metric that matters, though—water consumption, waste management, and other factors are also important.
 However, there’s an equal conversion for these activities: carbon emissions equivalent (CO2e or CO2-eq).
 It allows for universal measurement and captures all GHG like methane, nitrous oxide, and fluorinated gases.
 For example, one metric ton of methane has a warming effect at least 25 times that of CO2 and would therefore amount to 25 metric tons of CO2 equivalent.

-Using MTCO2e, you can quantify your business’s actions across any number of areas—vehicle emissions, purchased electricity, business travel, employee commutes, and more.
-Measuring your MTCO2e makes it possible to see where your business has the greatest environmental impact, and subsequently, highlights where significant reduction opportunities lie.
+Measuring your CO2e makes it possible to see where your business has the greatest environmental impact, and subsequently highlights where significant carbon reduction opportunities lie.

 Take the time to set clear guardrails, and you’ll get a clearer picture of everything you need to examine.
 Boundaries also help you account for factors you might otherwise overlook, like office equipment used by remote employees.

-Big companies have admitted they’re still using spreadsheets to track their carbon dioxide emissions, but it doesn’t have to be that way.
-We wanted to help democratize and make sustainability easier for everyone.
-That’s why our Emissions Management platform is free for everyone to use.
-The tools and calculators remove the guesswork and surface the data inputs you’ll need to calculate your carbon footprint.
-All you have to do is answer a few simple questions, and we do the rest.
+Big companies have admitted they’re still using spreadsheets to track their carbon dioxide emissions, but it doesn’t have to be that way if you have access to a carbon calculator.
+Sustain.Life wanted to help democratize and make sustainability easier for everyone.
+Sustain.Life’s tools and calculators remove the guesswork and surface the data inputs you’ll need to calculate your carbon footprint.

 What’s next: Reduce your carbon footprint